 A circular urban design

-In the same post I envisioned a possible and efficient way of doing urban design, redirecting the energy dissipated by the friction in the nodes towards the creation of new urban structures and services.
-Something similar to using the energy produced by the equipment in a gym to illuminate its rooms, or re-using braking energy to drive a motor, as the KERS system does.
+In this post, I envision an innovative and efficient approach to urban design: redirecting the energy dissipated by friction at key nodes towards creating new urban structures and services.
+Think of it like harnessing the energy produced by gym equipment to light up the facility or using braking energy to power a motor, much like the KERS system does in cars.

 Making cities energy-wise